In today’s post I’m going to show you the best cleaning agents for frugal people.

 Transparency is essential for building trust.
 At the end of the day you are paying for a brand, and getting a product.
 You need to know what materials it is made of.

 Types of Staple Cleaning Agents (For Frugal People)

 You can think of cleaning agents in 3 groups: acidic cleaning agents, alkaline cleaning agents, and alcohols.
 Each group can tackle different substances and meet most of your cleaning needs.

 Second, if you need to dissolve hard-to-remove fats, oils, and protein-based substances, use an alkaline cleaning agent like sodium hypochlorite, the active ingredient in bleach.
-You can also consider using sodium borate also known as borax (affiliate link), sodium bicarbonate commonly known as baking soda (affiliate link), or ammonia.
+A common concentration you can find is at a concentration of 6% sodium hypochlorite (affiliate link).

 Other cleaning agents you might encounter are scouring agents that comprise of mixtures such as cleaning agents plus abrasive powders.

 There you have it folks.
 That’s my guide on the best cleaning agents for frugal people.

 Leave your thoughts in the comment section below.
 Or join the discussion in the Yoguely Community Forum.